 Learn about air density as you make a simple hot air balloon in this easy science project.
 In its simplest construction, a hot air balloon is comprised of an envelope (the balloon part), a basket, and a fuel source.

-We'll show you how to construct an envelope from a super-lightweight trash can liner and fuel your balloon with birthday candles.
+In this STEM activity, we'll show you how hot air balloons work by constructing an envelope from a super-lightweight trash can liner and then fuel your balloon with birthday candles.

 What You Need: